bedeoan/hotel-template/readmes/tehnical.md

 ## Code structuring decision & convensions
 for simplicity:
-complex components should be mobile and desktop separat only simple components are made with css breakpoints Never use px for dimensions when to use w-1/3 and when when flex / col
+    complex components should be mobile and desktop separat only simple components are made with css breakpoints Never use px for dimensions
+    when to use w-1/3 and when when flex / col

 ## tehnic chalenge - how to
-- on the fly crop image and show what part you need
+    on the fly crop image and show what part you need

 ## what have i learned
--green sock examples (animate fade in)
+    green sock examples (animate fade in)

-### what have i learned, Sweet tehnical stuff
+## what have i learned, Sweet tehnical stuff
--use slot for list of elements with fade effect -tailwind not responsive and not looking the way you planned in some situations be carefull wth text-xs
+    use slot for list of elements with fade effect tailwind not responsive and not looking the way you planned in some situations be carefull wth text-xs

 ## Gotchas this project
-### bookbutton not working because not enought height in child comp. - (dialog not opening) and parent dosn't not have any element that occupy all screen
-### always be carefull with z-index when dealing with buttons
-### fetch directly in setup - gives eslint error for await. but if put it into function,can't to direct asignation for variables
+    bookbutton not working because not enought height in child comp. - (dialog not opening) and parent dosn't not have any element that occupy all screen always be carefull with z-index when dealing with buttons fetch directly in setup - gives eslint error for await. but if put it into function,can't to direct asignation for variables

 ## what can be improved in this project
--make css overlay function with adaptable height by the parent and use it everywhere -a more conventional way of initalizing data in script setup.
+    make css overlay function with adaptable height by the parent and use it everywhere a more conventional way of initalizing data in script setup.